-It is a simple recipe.
 I have always been suspicious of new tastes so, when as an adult, I ate farinata for the first time, I realized that I had missed a lot.
 Alas!

-Is chickpea flatbread healthy?
+Is this chickpea flatbread healthy?

-Chickpea flour is rich in proteins and fibers, naturally gluten-free.
-Its glycemic index is low, so it also fits those who need to keep their glycemic index under control.
-The calories intake depends on the amount of oil, but what it is paired with.
+Farinata is not only healthy and delicious, but it is also authentic.
+Chickpea flour is rich in protein and fiber and naturally gluten-free.
+Its glycemic index is low, so it also helps those who need to keep their glycemic index under control.
+The caloric intake depends on the amount of oil used in the meal that it is paired with.

 Why is farinata good for you?